yamaton/vscode-h2o/README.md

 ## Known Issues

 * Command hovers and completions work only if
-    * The command is available in [the preprocessed CLI data](https://github.com/yamaton/h2o-curated-data/tree/main/json), which is loaded automatically
+    * The command is available in [the preprocessed CLI data](https://github.com/yamaton/h2o-curated-data/tree/main/json), which is loaded automatically if not already created locally.
     * Or, H2O successfully extracts the CLI information from your local environment.